albar965/littlenavmap-manual/en/OPTIONS.md

 **FSX/P3D:** All scenery data that is found outside of the base flight simulator `Scenery` directory is considered an add-on and will be highlighted on the map as well as considered during search for add-ons.

-**X-Plane:** All airports in the `Custom Scenery` folder are considered add-on airports and will be highlighted accordingly.
+**X-Plane:** All airports in the `Custom Scenery` directory are considered add-on airports and will be highlighted accordingly.

 You can use this list to modify this behavior.